Just how much would you audiophiles pay for a portable music player?

 And this is just Sony saying this is the best it can put together, which is great.
 However, the new player is also ostentatious, even by the standards of the self-absorbed hi-fi world.

-As a result, I find it hard to recommend it because there’s something else from Sony – the NW-WM1A – that frankly sounds just as great.
+As a result, I find it hard to recommend the new flagship player because there’s something else from Sony – the NW-WM1A – that frankly sounds just as great.

 Unless, of course, you want to be a collector.
 In that case, you’re buying the gold-plated NW-WM1Z more as a luxury item that others can’t afford than a high-performing music player.